Use District Grants for one time projects locally and globally

 assist our clubs with smaller projects through District Grants.
 Your club can use these grants for one time projects that take place within the Rotary year.
 All clubs are encouraged to apply, as all clubs have contributed to the DDF used for these grants.

-Your club’s District Grant Final Report MUST be filed by or before June 15 of the next year.
+Your club’s District Grant Final Report Form MUST be filed by or before June 15 of the next year.
 A delay in filing your club’s Final Report delays distribution of DDF for all clubs in the next Rotary Year.

 Use Global Grants for large projects with international Rotary club partners